Dalgety, New South Wales: Location for national capital

 In 1903 a Federal Royal Commission proposed Dalgety as the location for Australia's national capital city.
 The choice was ostensibly based on several criteria, including climate, food supply, land ownership and ability to support major industries, although official investigators conceded the site was 'very rough', 'treeless', and 'somewhat exposed [to] high winds'.
 The recommendation was implemented in the Seat of Government Act 1904, and emphatically supported by the prime minister, George Reid, and the Minister for the Interior, John Forrest, even though he had told the Federal Australasian Convention of 1897 that 'only lunatics' would site the capital in the interior of the Commonwealth.

 The decision was immediately opposed by the Parliament of New South Wales which argued that Dalgety was too close to Melbourne and too far from Sydney.
 A more practical objection was the distance to the main Sydney-Melbourne railway line and the expense involved in constructing a spur to the proposed capital.
 Dalgety's cause had strong advocates including the local member Austin Chapman, Andrew Fisher, and John Forrest, as well as more general support from Victoria.
+Chris Watson, the Federal Labor leader and a former Prime Minister of Australia, and N.S.W.
+Premier Joseph Curruthers, despite their differing political ideologies, were tacitly cooperating, both aiming to overturn the selection of Dalgety.
+After the effective elimination of Mahkoolma as a site, Watson became a supporter of Canberra, urging Carruthers to back it.
+Canberra emerged as a rival site to Dalgety, also winning the support of the influential South Australian, Senator Josiah Symon.

 The matter eventually was settled, in October 1908, when parliamentarians voted on the capital site in a series of ballots, during which sites were eliminated progressively.
 In the ninth and last ballot, Dalgety had lost to 'Yass-Canberra' by 33 votes to 39.
 Subsequently, the Seat of Government Act 1908 was passed, and Canberra became the capital.

 Considerable planning effort was made, during the period that Dalgety was the selected site of the new capital, including planning for the water supply and hydro-electric power generation—a large reservoir was proposed for the Snowy River at Jindabyne—and the routes for future rail lines.